PEZ/clojure-clr-starter/README.md

 This will create and start the Docker compostion consisting of one service named `dotnet-clojure`.
 This is where we will start the project and its nREPL server.

-## Start the REPL and Connect your editor
+## Start the REPL and Connect your Editor

 If you are using [Calva](https://calva.io), you can now start the project REPL and connect it with the command **Calva: Start a Project REPL and Connect (a.k.a.Jack-in)**, <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>c</kbd> <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>j</kbd>